WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 1.3.
-Proposal namespace can have no methods and events
+Proposal namespace methods and events MAY be empty
 Requested proposal namespaces:
 ```json
 {